yuzhuyun666666/SIP_RG/README.md

 #SIP_RG
-#This project provides python scripts to map soil-derived isolates to ASV representative sequences generated from QIIME2
-#Before starting this procedure, users are required to build-up a local database from your samples for the batch blastn
+This project provides python scripts to map soil-derived isolates to ASV representative sequences generated from QIIME2.
+Before starting this procedure, users are required to build-up a local database from your samples for the batch blastn

 ## System requirements
 #These python scripts were only tested by the contributors in windows 11 with python 3.10